prettier/prettier/README.md

 #### `prettier.formatWithCursor(source [, options])`

 `formatWithCursor` both formats the code, and translates a cursor position from unformatted code to formatted code.
 This is useful for editor integrations, to prevent the cursor from moving when code is formatted.

-For example:
+The `cursorOffset` option should be provided, to specify where the cursor is.
+This option cannot be used with `rangeStart` and `rangeEnd`.

 ```js
 prettier.formatWithCursor(" 1", { cursorOffset: 2 });